opsmill/infrahub/docs/docs/faq/FAQ.md

 - CI validations and approval process
 - Object Profiles
 - IPAM with IPv4 and IPv6 support
-- Resource Managment
+- Resource Management
 - User Defined Artifact Generation in CI
 - User Defined Object Generation
 - GUI, API, and SDK operations
 - Data import with Infrahub Sync

 Infrahub is still being actively developed with new features and functionalities coming on a regular basis.
-Check out our [roadmap](https://opsmill.atlassian.net/jira/discovery/share/views/7e5d4ab1-63d7-405e-b453-ad50cd9d5b71) to see where we aer going next!
+Check out our [roadmap](https://opsmill.atlassian.net/jira/discovery/share/views/7e5d4ab1-63d7-405e-b453-ad50cd9d5b71) to see where we are going next!

 <details>
 <summary>